 CHIS is active in the preservation of historic lamp posts and ensures that if one is damaged it is replaced or repaired in an appropriate manner.
 If you see a damaged lamp post, please report it to a member of the CHIS committee.

-To report faulty street lighting contact BCC: Street lights: report a fault or telephone 922 2100.
+To report faulty street lighting contact BCC: Problem with a street light or telephone 922 2100.
 Press option 3 for highways then option 2 for street lighting.

 CHIS keeps a watchful eye to make sure that these do not cause an illegal obstruction of the pavement.
 Where pavements are narrow there should be no A-boards.
 For further information please refer to BCC: A-board guidelines.